-Couples in a romantic relationship would try to read signs of commitment in their partner for lasting love—whether they are into each other and whether the relationship has a future.
+Couples in a romantic relationship try to read signs of commitment in their partner for lasting love—whether they are into each other and whether the relationship has a future.
 So, how can you determine if your partner is all in?

 15 Signs You Are In A Committed Relationship

 You should have a clear understanding of what “being committed” means to you and your partner.
 For instance, for some, commitment may mean exclusivity, whereas, for others, it may mean honesty in open relationships.

 Here are the potential signs of a committed relationship.